Constantinois

 Constantinois is a cultural and historical region of the Maghreb, located in northeastern Algeria.

 Geography

-The region corresponds roughly to six contemporary wilayas: Constantine Province, Annaba Province, Guelma Province, Skikda Province, Souk Ahras Province, Mila Province, and El Tarf Province.
+The region corresponds roughly to seven contemporary wilayas: Constantine Province, Annaba Province, Guelma Province, Skikda Province, Souk Ahras Province, Mila Province, and El Tarf Province.

 The chief city of the region is Constantine.

 Topography

 A large part of Constantinois is dominated by mountain ranges, including the: